yangyangCR7/DWUM/README.md

-# DWUM: Dimension-Wise Uncertainty Modeling for Robust Deep Metric Learning with Noisy Labels (DWUM)
+# DWUM: Dimension-Wise Uncertainty Modeling for Robust Deep Metric Learning with Noisy Labels

 It offers source code for replicating the experiments conducted on three benchmark datasets (CUB200, Cars196, SOP).